extendr/extendr/paper.md

 ---
-title: extendr
+title: "extendr"
-subtitle: extending the R langauge with the power of Rust
+subtitle: "extending the R language with the power of Rust"
+authors:
+  - name: Mossa Merhi Reimert
 format:
   pdf:
     documentclass: scrartcl
-    papersize: letter
+    papersize: a4paper
 ---

 ## Statement of Need